great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_batch_definition/_tab-directory_batch_definition.md

    <TabItem value="partitioned" label="Partitioned">

-   {GxData.product_name} currently supports partitioning Directory Data Assets based on a datetime field.
+   GX Core currently supports partitioning Directory Data Assets based on a datetime field.
 Therefore, to define a partitioned Directory Batch Definition you need to provide two pieces of information:

    - `name`:A name by which you can reference the Batch Definition in the future.
 This should be unique within the Data Asset.
    - `column`: The datetime column that records should be subdivided on.